What Constitutes a Good Money Lender?

 Moneylenders are more relaxed as to whom they accept for personal loans and their application process is swift and easy.
 They also approve applications faster than banks, making them a preferred lender for many individuals who need quick cash.

 However, while moneylenders are ideal for quick cash, borrowers need to be careful because not all moneylenders in the country are trustworthy.
 Some of them may be operating in the guise of being a legal moneylender; but, their details are false.
-News about these so-called loan sharks are a plenty in recent years and getting in their clutches can be difficult to escape from if you ended up with them.
+News about these so-called loan sharks are plenty in recent years and getting in their clutches can be difficult to escape from if you ended up with them.

 So, how can we check if a moneylender is good or bad?